 USDA loans are guaranteed loans from lenders with favorable terms to prospective homeowners.
 They’re open to any family with a modest income.

-As long as the family uses the home as their primary residence and it’s located in a USDA-eligible area, they can take advantage of the loan’s benefits and affordable mortgage payment plan.
+If the family uses the home as their primary residence and it’s in a USDA-eligible area, they can take advantage of the loan’s benefits and affordable mortgage payment plan.

 Although rural properties are the primary focus of USDA loans, they’re not exclusively reserved for farmland homes.
 The loans target areas with populations under 35,000, including small towns and remote suburban areas that qualify.